Muragami/liblz4/README.md

 #### Static linking only

-This version has been paired down to provide a static linked library only.
+This version has been stripped down to provide a static linked library only.

 #### License